-Prune lets you specify which backup snapshots you want to keep.
-The following retention options are available:
+The following retention options are available for pruning:

+keep-last <N>

-keep-last <N> Keep the last <N> backup snapshots.
+Keep the last <N> backup snapshots.

+keep-hourly <N>

-keep-hourly <N> Keep backups for the last <N> hours.
+Keep backups for the last <N> hours.
 If there is more than one backup for a single hour, only the latest is retained.
+Hours without backups do not count.

+keep-dailv <N>

-keep-daily <N> Keep backups for the last <N> days.
+Keep backups for the last <N> days.
 If there is more than one backup for a single day, only the latest is retained.
+Days without backups do not count.

+keep-weekly <N>

-keep-weekly <N> Keep backups for the last <N> weeks.
+Keep backups for the last <N> weeks.
 If there is more than one backup for a single week, only the latest is retained.
+Weeks without backup do not count.